 I think most people will agree that tobacco products have severe health consequences.
 Back in the old days, these issues were not known, so movie stars proudly smoked on screen.
 But then the ugly association with cancer was made, warnings were placed on tobacco products and aggressive public health campaigns markedly reduced this occurrence.

-But…how many people have that Aunt Suzy who has smoked 2 packs of cigarettes every day…and is healthy as a horse?
-Indeed she clearly has a super immune system.
-This does not mean everyone should smoke.
+But, how many people have that Aunt Suzy who has smoked 2 packs of cigarettes every day?
+And she remains healthy as a horse?
+Indeed she clearly has a super immune system, but this does not mean everyone should smoke.
 The majority of us need to prevent illnesses by avoiding tobacco products.

-This was also seen with the huge amount of mouth cancer that baseball players began to develop after chewing tobacco for years.
-Once the problem was recognized and chewing tobacco use was discouraged, mouth cancer rates have dropped.
+This was also seen with the huge amount of mouth cancer that baseball players began to develop after chewing tobacco.
+Once the problem was recognized and chewing tobacco use was discouraged, mouth cancer rates dropped.

-Alcohol consumption has clearly been linked to cancers, liver disease, and other preventable illnesses.
+Alcohol consumption is clearly linked to cancers, liver disease, and other preventable illnesses.
 By reducing alcohol intake, rates of diseases have decreased.
-But yes…there is an Uncle Stanley out there who still drinks a pint of whiskey every day and is currently 105 years old.
+But yes, there is an Uncle Stanley out there who still drinks a pint of whiskey every day and is currently 105 years old.

 What about the many people who are healthy and never had any vaccines?